angelicahu10/comm4190_F25_FinalProject/README.md

 - Scneario 6: Content recommendation

 ## Prompting
 As we experimented with prompting our specific scenarios, we noticed the importance of finetuning prompts - specficially with regards to adding constraints and pushing for detailed input information which was necessary to create a profile for each user.
-Additionally, we updated our prompts to ensure that the t
+Additionally, we updated our prompts to alter the voice and ouput response depending on the needs/wants of the user.

 ## General Workflow Diagram
 ```mermaid